mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 A highlight of this whole conference thing was being accepted to talk at ReactEurope in Paris with Nik.
 We had an idea for a super cool project based on Guillermo Rauch's landmark [PureUI](http://rauchg.com/2015/pure-ui/) essay.

-We wanted to build a webpack plugin which shows you all of your React (and eventually Angular 2, Ember,...) components in a separate, isolated space.
+We wanted to build a webpack plugin which shows you all of your React (and eventually Angular 2, Ember,...) components in a separate, isolated space from your app.
 Developers could visually fuzz test their components, adding and saving variations of them.
-We submitted a CFP explaining our cool idea, and agreed to start building it if the talk got accepted. (which we thought was unlikely)
+No more "Refresh, go to that page and click that button to see what the modal looks like now..."!

-Of course, contrary to our expectations we got accepted.
+We submitted a CFP explaining our cool idea, and agreed to start building it if the talk got accepted. (which we thought was unlikely) Of course, contrary to our expectations we got accepted.
 So now we had to actually build this thing.

-As it turns out, building a webpack plugin is not an easy thing to do; even less so when it's highly complex.
+As it turns out, building a webpack plugin is not an easy thing to do; even less so when it's more complex than almost any existing one.
 We started working on what was going to become CarteBlanche three months before the conference, but didn't really get anywhere because it was so hard.
 I asked [Jan](https://twitter.com/jantimon), the maintainer of the HTMLWebpackPlugin, for some tips and that's when things really started taking off.

 We spent two months before the conference frantically working 60+ hours per week trying to get this done and ready for launch.
 With a lot of help by Jan we got it to a presentable state shortly before the trip.
 We went to Paris, and basically the sole thing I remember from the conference is sitting in the back, hacking away to get last minute polish in. (and some karaoke)